keathley/url-shortener/README.md

 make test
 ```

+Once you're running the server locally you can navigate to http://localhost:4000
+in your browser to view the running site.

 ## Design Notes

 This is a basic elixir application.
 I'm not using any of the advanced features